tenzir/tenzir/rfc/002-fault-tolerance/README.md

 properties:

 - The only way to interact with a Consul service is through an HTTP API, meaning there would be some overhead for each transaction.
-This also means that we would have to use HTTP long polling to observe changes on a specific key.

 - Transactions are supported with a dedicated API endpoint (https://developer.hashicorp.com/consul/api-docs/txn).
 Failure conditions have